13elf/shell-station/README.md

 ## Registering in server mode
 As mentioned above administrator users can register clients without needing to enter cli mode.
 While registering the users, the following systax has to be used: register username password role.
 (Example: register admin admin a).
 The role can either be a, r or g (a=admin, r=regular user, g=guest).
+> register alice p4ssw0rd r
+> register guesuser guestpass g

 ## Listing and deauthenticating connected clients
 Admin users can list out what clients are connected and deauthenicate them very easily.
-The command "list" is used to display all the connected clients.
+The command "clients" is used to display all the connected clients.
 If one client needs to be deauthenicated, the command "deauth client_name" is used.
+> clients (get a list of clients)
-(Example: deauth john)
+> deauth john (disconnect john)

 ## Removing clients
 If a client should no longer be able to authenticate to the server, only the admin user can remove it.
 The syntax to remove a client is as follows: remove client_name.
 (Example: remove john) This usage of the command is the same for both server and cli mode.
+> remove john

 ## Listing all the active sessions
 In order to get a listing for what sessions are available, type the command "sessions".
 It displays all the active sessions.
 The format of the output contains a session id followed by the IP address and the port of the connecting client
+> sessions

 ## Interacting with the sessions
 After getting a listing for the active sessions and their IDs, we can use "interact session_id" command to interact with a session.
 After running this command we can execute commands on the victim's system.
-Example (interact 5)
+> interact 5

 ## Confirm and disconfirm
 In real life situations, scanners and other automated tools might possible connect to the listen port of the shellstation server which will be displayed as an active session when you run the sessions command.
 When you run confirm along with a sessio ID (confirm 4), a green plus sign get printed right next to the specified session every time you run sessions command.
 That allows users to mark the real sessions and differentiate them from the scanner's connections.
 The connections established by scanners wont be responsive anyways.
 The can manually be detected easily and killed using the kill command.
 In order to undo a confirm operation, disconfirm should be used with the session ID in the same manner.
+> confirm 4
+> disconfirm 4

 ## Exitting
 In order to disconnect from the server and exit out of the client.py program, run exit.
+> exit

 # CLI Mode
 CLI is the mode where all the sessions can be managed from the command line interface.
 If the program is run without supplying any options, it will run in CLI mode.
 There are specific commands we can run to manage our sesssions which are listed below.